minprog/programmeren-1/problems/cs50/readability/index.md

 If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output `"Grade 16+"` instead of giving the exact index number.
 If the index number is less than 1, your program should output `"Before Grade 1"`.

+### Pseudocode

+First, write some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+There's no one right way to write pseudocode, but short English sentences suffice.
+Recall how we wrote pseudocode for finding Mike Smith.
+Odds are your pseudocode will use (or imply using!) one or more functions, conditions, Boolean expressions, loops, and/or variables.

 ## Hints

 *   Recall that `math.h` declares a function called `round` that might be useful here.